Tuning on Teradata is all about minimizing costs and maximizing parallelism.

 The parsing decomposes SQL requests into basic instructions for the AMPs.
 A high-level view is the Execution Plan we talked about earlier-

 The Parsing Engine distributes processing tasks across all the AMPs.
-When an AMP finishes its work, it will pass the result rows via the BYNET network back to the Parsing Engine, which in turn transfers the rows to the client tool.
+When an AMP finishes its work, it will pass the result rows via the BYNET network back to the Parsing Engine, which transfers the rows to the client tool.
 The client tool could be, for example, your SQL Assistant or BTEQ.

 – AMPs are responsible for storing and retrieving rows